 Signs in the commercial area are simple.
 Many buildings have wood signs that identify the name of the business.
-Traditionally, signs were placed directly on the building, either on the roof or the wall.
-Other more recent signs are freestanding and located in the front yard.
-All signs are permanent in nature and securely attached to a surface.
+Signs are often freestanding and located in the front yard.
+Other signs are placed directly on the building, either on the roof or the wall.
+All signs are permanent in nature and securely attached to the ground or the building.